nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Subsection content banner ####

 Any content descriptions for a subsection **MUST** be applicable to that subsection only.
 Where the content description applies to more than one subsection (but not all), it **MUST** be repeated in the applicable subsections.
-A subsection exclusion description **MUST NOT** be replicated as section content.
+A subsection content description **MUST NOT** be replicated as section content.

 ### Date banner ###